kcglab/satllazero/README.md

 + stl: Contains 3D sketches.
 + paper: Contains the JOSS submission paper.

+The SATLLA-0 libraries offer the ability to be used independently, meaning that each library component may be utilized separately according to the user's specific requirements.
+For instance, the SAT0_MASTER satellite flight software can be integrated with alternate ground station software.
+However, it is essential to know that adjustments relating to radio frequencies and message structures are needed.

 # Description
 The SATLLA-0 core flight system is an open-source flight software used by the SATLLA-2B satellite.
 The library was designed as a starting point for academic institutions or schools that want to build or experiment with a laboratory or functional nanosatellite.
 As mentioned earlier, the system is divided into three parts.
 The main library contains the satellite's flight software, written in Arduino.
 Arduino is a C/C++ based programming language that is open source and easy to learn.
 The main library developed for the Teensy 3.x/4.x microcontroller family, which is the main microprocessor unit (MPU) of the SATLLA-2B nanosatellite.
 However, the library can be compiled for other microcontrollers using the definitions available in the library.